kristovatlas/address-reuse-tracker/README.md

 ## Acknowledgments

-Thanks to LaurentMT, Jameson Lopp, and Justus Ranvier for their input.
+Thanks to @LaurentMT, @jlopp, and @justusranvier for their input.